 Not long after, the troop followed slowly and so did we, savoring the rest of our allotted hour with the gentle giants.

-Strict rules allow you within seven meters of the gorillas, and this is more than close enough as there are incredible feelings of intimacy felt from even 30 or 40 meters away.
+Strict rules allow you within ten meters of the gorillas, and this is more than close enough as there are incredible feelings of intimacy felt from even 30 or 40 meters away.
 And only an hour with the troop is allowed, and our guide was very generous when it came to timing.

-Seventh Day: The Double Gorilla Trekking Experience With A Different Troop
+DAY SEVEN: The Double Gorilla Trekking Experience With A Different Troop

 Off from the same trailhead, our Uganda safari party walked towards a different habituated gorilla troop.
 Every family troop is unique, from individuals and makeup to their behavior and social structure.
 This time it was all about the experience, no cameras, no gear, no equipment to disrupt me from the authentic experience.